Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

-Our problem can be summarized as the following constrained optimization problem:
+Our problem is summarized as the following constrained optimization problem:

-where $\mathbf{W}$ and $\mathbf{b}$ represent the weight and bias in the neural network, respectively, and $\a$ is a direction vector of a ray in the multi-parameter space which is constrained to $\mathbb{R}_{m,M}^N$.
+where $\mathbf{W}$ and $\mathbf{b}$ represent the weight and bias in the neural network, respectively, and $\a$ is the direction vector of a ray in the multi-parameter space, which is constrained to $\mathbb{R}_{m,M}^N$.
+The reason for restricting the filtration parameter space to $\mathbb{R}_{m,M}^N$ instead of $\mathbb{R}_{> 0}^N$ is to ensure the existence of the optimal parameter $\a$ (Theorem \ref{thm:variation principle}).
+Note that if we pick an excessively small $m$, it permits small entries of $\a \in \mathbb{R}_{m,M}^N$, which can lead to get excessively large persistence according to \eqref{eq:barcode in EMPH}.
+Therefore, in the gradient descent to find a solution to \eqref{eq:objective}, it would be unstable, even with a small learning rate.
+We need to choose $m$ appropriately.

 What is remarkable about the proposed optimization problem is that the loss function includes $\a$ as a variable.
 We want to find a minimizer $\a$ which minimizes the loss function.
 We demonstrate the smoothness of $\mathcal{L}$ and explain how to solve the optimization problem in the following section.

-\begin{remark} We applied Min-Max scaling $\Phi$ to the persistence image, which is the input to the neural network.
-At each epoch, the persistence image is updated, with its scale being changed.
-Min-Max scaling yields better results according to our numerical experiments. \end{remark}
+\begin{remark} We applied Min-Max scaling $\Phi$ to the persistence image.
+At each epoch, the persistence image is updated, with its scale being changed, but Min-Max scaling yields better results according to our numerical experiments. \end{remark}